 Copernicus is a set of complex systems that gather data about the earth through satellites and sensors on the ground, in the sky and at sea.
-This provides policy-makers, businesses and people with up-to-date and reliable information about how the planet and its climate are changing.
+This gives policy-makers, businesses and the public at large up-to-date and reliable information about how the planet and its climate are changing.

 This Copernicus satellite – known as Sentinel-2, will provide high-resolution images of vegetation, soil and water cover, inland waterways and coastal areas.